-The Honours Academy organises extracurricular education for students at secondary school (vwo), bachelor's and master's level.
-There are various ways students can get help and support during their studies.
+The Honours Academy organises extracurricular education for students at secondary school (vwo), bachelor's and master's level, in order to help them develop academically and societally.
+There are various ways students can get help during their honours education.

 On the student website, students find information about studying at Leiden University.
 The student website also provides them with important information about the Honours Academy programmes, such as an overview of their content, structure and application deadlines.